 What is the greatest strength of the Soc-Org Psych Program at TC?

-I am inspired by the collaborative work environment fostered by the professors and current doctoral students.
-Having a supportive community with people who also challenge you intellectually is vital.
+I am inspired by our faculty, staff, and other doctoral students who foster a collaborative work environment.
+Having a supportive community with people who also challenge me intellectually is key to the Ph.D. experience.

 What career do you intend to pursue when you graduate?